Rhoden scores 26 to lead Seton Hall over Iona 86-64

 NEWARK, N.J.
-(AP) — Jared Rhoden had a career-high 26 points plus 10 rebounds as Seton Hall rolled past Iona 86-64 on Monday night.
+(AP) — Jared Rhoden had a career-high 26 points plus 10 rebounds as Seton Hall rolled past Iona 86-64 on Monday night, spoiling Rick Pitino’s debut as the Gaels’ coach.

 Rhoden shot 9 for 10 from the foul line.